Azure/iotedge/doc/reported_states_during_deployment.md

 ### Completely successful

-A deployment may report a `200` code, which means it successfully deployed all modules, and all modules have come into the correct state.
+A deployment is completely successful when it reports a `200` code, which means it successfully completed all deployment reconciliation steps, and all modules have come into the correct state.

 ```